Testicular Atrophy: Everything You Need to Know

 How Does Testicle Size Affect Sperm Production?

-The size of the testicles has a significant correlation with sperm production.
+The size of the testicles correlates significantly with sperm production.
 Larger testes usually have more seminiferous tubules where sperm cells develop.
 Sperm count and quality can decline with the shrinkage of the testicles, causing infertility issues.
 A smaller testicular volume may indicate reduced sperm-producing capacity, making conditions like testicular atrophy a significant concern for men trying to conceive.

 The Role of TRT (Testosterone Replacement Therapy) in Testicular Atrophy

 The administration of TRT restores testosterone levels in men who have hypogonadism.
 The longer or improper application of this treatment can shrink the testicles.
-This is because external testosterone reduces the natural tendency of the body to produce this hormone.
+This is because external testosterone reduces the body’s natural tendency to produce this hormone.
 This can lead to testicular atrophy.

 Human chorionic gonadotropin (hCG) and alternative medications can be prescribed by your doctor to preserve testicular function, together with testosterone replacement therapy.
 Patients need regular medical checks in order to prevent long-term complications.